Skip to contents

 sudo chmod +x ./setup/*.sh

-docker compose --file docker-compose_demo.yml up --build
+docker compose --file docker-compose_demo.yml up --build --force-recreate

-Using the demo
+Getting started with the demo

 You can now open the demo in your browser by visiting localhost.
-It might take a few minutes before it can load though since the database needs to be initialized on first load.
+It might take a few minutes before it can load though, since the database needs to be initialized on first load.

 First click the Contaminants tab.
 If no plot appears go get a coffee and come back and reload the page (it will look for new compounds every 1 min and then analyze the data).
 The plot is available when the system has analyzed the demo files.
-Once a plot appears you can try to change the “Minimum intensity in any sample” for example to 103).
+Once a plot appears you can try to change the “Minimum intensity in any sample” (for example to 103).
 Now you can see which are the most common contaminants.

 Now we want to make the tracking of specific analytes work.
 So go to the Track compounds –> Compound settings tab.
 Now we fill in the data to track Tryptophan in both modes.